holepunchto/hypercore/README.md

 Returns a readable stream that will emit the `id` of all feeds stored in the core.

-#### `var stream = core.createPeerStream()`

-Create a new peer replication duplex stream.
-This stream should be piped together with a remote peer's stream to the start replicating feeds.

 #### `core.on('interested', id)`

 When a feed is being used hypercore will emit `interested` with the corresponding feed id.
 You can use this to query for peers that shares this feed using an external peer discovery mechanism.